RuomiChen/rmc-blog/src/README.md

   background-attachment: fixed
 heroText: RuomiChen
 heroFullScreen: true
-tagline: The actor is unknown
+tagline: Everyone can be a hero
-footer: The actor is unknown
+footer: Everyone can be a hero
 ---